JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 Example can be found in Struts 2 plugin (package `com.intellij.struts2.dom.struts.model`).

 ### DOM Stubs
-_Please use it sparingly and only for heavily accessed parts in your DOM model, as it increases disk space usage/indexing run time_
+> **NOTE** Please use it sparingly and only for heavily accessed parts in your DOM model, as it increases disk space usage/indexing run time.

-DOM elements can be stubbed, so (costly) access to XML/PSI is not necessary (see TODO [Indexing and PSI Stubs] for similar feature for custom languages).
+DOM elements can be stubbed, so (costly) access to XML/PSI is not necessary (see [Indexing and PSI Stubs](/basics/indexing_and_psi_stubs.md) for similar feature for custom languages).
 Performance relevant elements, tag or attribute getters can simply be annotated with `@com.intellij.util.xml.Stubbed`.
 Return `true` from `DomFileDescription#hasStubs` and increase `DomFileDescription#getStubVersion` whenever you change `@Stubbed` annotations usage in your DOM hierarchy to trigger proper rebuilding of Stubs during indexing.

 ## Building a DOM-based GUI